sayakpaul/deploy-hf-tf-vision-models/README.md

 This repository shows various ways of deploying a vision model (TensorFlow) from 🤗 Transformers using the TensorFlow Ecosystem.
 In particular, we use TensorFlow Serving (for local deployment), Vertex AI (serveless deployment), Kubernetes and GKE (more controlled deployment) with TensorFlow Serving and ONNX.

+For this project, we leverage Google Cloud Platform for using managed services [Vertex AI](https://cloud.google.com/vertex-ai) and [GKE](https://cloud.google.com/kubernetes-engine).

 ## Methods covered

 - [x] [Local TensorFlow Serving](https://github.com/sayakpaul/deploy-hf-tf-vision-models/blob/main/hf_vision_model_tfserving.ipynb) | [Blog post from 🤗](https://huggingface.co/blog/tf-serving-vision)